-According to the measured and simulated salinity data of Liao River estuary during the spring tide on July 26 to 27, 2017, five stations were selected from upstream to downstream as shown in Fig.11 in the Pink Beach wetland to analyze the longitudinal distribution of salinity in the tidal cycle under the same runoff conditions.
+- 15 averaged velocity can reach 0.15 ms-1.
+The results of flow structure at Pink Beach in presence and absence of vegetation highlight the relationship between vegetation and currents (Fig.17).
+From the numerical experiments, it can be seen that the presence of vegetation increases the resistance of the estuary bed and can effectively reduce the flow velocity.
+This is because when water flows through the vegetation, momentum and energy are lost, the drag exerted by vegetation results in decreased flow speed. - According to the measured and simulated salinity data of Liao River estuary during the spring tide on July 26 to 27, 2017, five stations in the Pink Beach wetland were selected from upstream to downstream to analyze the longitudinal distribution of salinity in the tidal cycle under the same runoff conditions as shown in Fig.13.
 The simulated salinity data for several stations along the Liao River from the entrance are given in Fig. 18, the salinity concentration at P1 upstream is far lower than that of P5 downstream, the salinity concentration increases from upstream to downstream in Liao River.
 As dilution by fresh water from upstream increases, salinity decreases.
 During the ebb tide, the negative tide levels occur with the dry domain at locations of G1, G2, P3 and P5, so the salinity concentrations show gaps for this period.
 The influence of runoff variation on the salinity distribution of G1 and G2 in Pink Beach wetland was analyzed in different runoff conditions 0 m3s-1, 30 m3s-1, 101 m3s-1, 285 m3s-1 and 450 m3s-1, respectively.
 As depicted in Fig. 19, the salinity concentration of Pink Beach in 0 m3s-1 is significantly higher than that of other cases.
 The salinity of G1 and G2 reaches about 32.78 psu with the same value in the case of 0 m3s-1; the salinity of G1 and G2 decreases to about 7.26 and 16.7 psu with 101 m3s-1; when the runoff is 450 m3s-1, the salinity concentration of G1 is only 2 psu, and the salinity concentration of G2 is about 5.66 psu.
 The impact of discharge on salinity distribution in the Liao River estuary is fairly remarkable.
-During the wet season, due to the higher water discharge, salinity concentrations at G1 and G2 are relatively lower.
+During the wet season, due to the higher water discharge, concentrations at G1 and G2 are relatively lower.
 During the dry season, the flux of fresh water discharged into Pink Beach declines substantially, which leads to enhanced saltwater intrusion.
-The distributions of salinity at the time of strongest saltwater intrusion with different discharge are presented in Fig. 20.
-It can be observed that driven by the different runoff, high salinity is mainly concentrated in the seaward, the lower salinity concentration of water is in the upper reach of Liao River.
-Therefore, the larger the discharge in the upstream, the stronger of the runoff diluting effect is.
-The transverse distribution of salinity is relatively uniform for varying runoff conditions, and salinity is basically same in a cross section.
+That is to say that the salinity concentration decreases with the increase of inflow runoff.

-Figure 12.
+Figure 14.
 Comparison of the simulated and measured water depth at location G1 and G2

-Figure 13.
+Figure 15.
 Comparison of the simulated and measured salinity concentration at location G1 and G2

-Figure 14.
+Figure16.
 Comparisons of the measured and simulated velocities at location G1

-Figure 15.
-Flow structure of Pink Beach in vegetated (left panel) and non-vegetated (right panel) area, the black ellipses represent vegetation areas
+Figure 17.
+Flow structure of Pink Beach in vegetated and non-vegetated area, the black ellipses represent vegetation areas